 C Submitting to the Board of Selectmen proposals for the expenditure of funds for the purpose of shellfish conservation;

 D Keeping this Ordinance under review and making recommendations for its amendment;

+E Keeping the shellfish management plan under review each year to make sure it continues to reflect the goals and objectives of the shellfish committee;

-E Securing and maintaining records of shellfish harvest from the Town’s managed shellfish areas and closed areas that are conditionally opened by the Department of Marine Resources;
+F Securing and maintaining records of shellfish harvest from the Town’s managed shellfish areas and closed areas that are conditionally opened by the Department of Marine Resources;

-F Recommending conservation closures and openings to the Board of Selectmen in conjunction with the Area Biologist of the Department of Marine Resources;
+G Recommending conservation closures and openings to the Board of Selectmen in conjunction with the Marine Resource Scientist of the Department of Marine Resources;

-G Identifying and qualifying shellfish conservation projects and determining yearly how many hours of conservation time applicants or license holders must complete to qualify for new licenses or license renewals; and
+H Identifying and qualifying shellfish conservation projects and determining yearly how many hours of conservation time applicants or license holders must complete to qualify for new licenses or license renewals; and

-H Submitting an annual report to the Town and the Department of Marine Resources covering the above topics and all other committee activities.
+I Submitting an annual report to the Town and the Department of Marine Resources covering the above topics and all other committee activities.

 IV.
 Definitions: